-- A. Within two weeks of the start of every school year, notice shall be given by all schools to all school staff and parents or guardians of students advising them A notice shall be included in the school's policy manual or handbook describing the school's IPM program including that a school integrated pest management policy exists and where it may be reviewed, that pesticides may periodically be applied in school buildings and on school grounds and that applications will be noticed in accordance with Sections 4B-D 4B hereof.
-This notice shall describe how to contact the IPM Coordinator and shall also state that records of prior pesticide applications and labels and material safety data sheets for the pesticides used and the school's IPM Policy, a copy of the Standards for Pesticide Applications and Public Notification in Schools regulation rule (CMR 01-026 Chapter 27), and the Pest Management Activity Log, are available for review. - B. Notices given as required by Section 4C shall state, as a minimum: (a) the trade name and EPA Registration number of the pesticide to be applied; (b) the approximate date and time of the application; (c) the location of the application; (d) the reasons for the application; and (e) the name and phone number of the person to whom further inquiry regarding the application may be made.
-These notices must be sent to school staff and parents or guardians of students at least five days prior to the planned application. - C.B.
-During the school year when classes are regularly scheduled When school is in session, schools shall provide notice of pesticide applications in accordance with either Sections 4C(1) or 4C(2) and with Section 4C(3) 4B(1) and 4B(2).
-When classes are not regularly scheduledschool is not in session, notice shall be accomplished by posting of signs as described in Section 4C(3) 4B(2) of this rule.
+- A. Within two weeks of the start of every school year, notice shall be given by all schools to all school staff and parents or guardians of students advising them that a school integrated pest management policy exists and where it may be reviewed, that pesticides may periodically be applied in school buildings and on school grounds and that applications will be noticed in accordance with Sections 4(B-D) hereof.
+This notice shall also state that records of prior pesticide applications and labels and material safety data sheets for the pesticides used and a copy of the Standards for Pesticide Applications and Public Notification in Schools regulation (CMR 01-026 Chapter 27) are available for review. - B. Notices given as required by Section 4C shall state, as a minimum: (a) the trade name and EPA Registration number of the pesticide to be applied; (b) the approximate date and time of the application; (c) the location of the application; (d) the reasons for the application; and (e) the name and phone number of the person to whom further inquiry regarding the application may be made.
+These notices must be sent to school staff and parents or guardians of students at least five days prior to the planned application. - C. During the school year when classes are regularly scheduled, schools shall provide notice of pesticide applications in accordance with either Section 4C(1) or 4C(2) and with Section 4C(3).
+When classes are not regularly scheduled, notice shall be accomplished by posting of signs as described in Section 4C(3) of this rule.